 Construction and components

 As far as construction goes, the Handheld Algiz 10X housing consists of two polycarbonate plastic halves, secured together via ten T-9 Torx head screws.
 A tongue-and-groove rubber seal design keeps dust and moisture from penetrating.
 The tongue is hard plastic and part of the bottom half of the housing; the groove is part of the protective rubber moulding that goes around the perimeter of of the top half of the tablet.
-For color, the front half is off-white, the back side a very dark gray, almost black.
+For color, the front half is light-gray, the back side a very dark gray, almost black.
 It's the same colors used in all Handheld brand products.

 The picture below shows the backside of the Algix 10X with the expansion compartment access door and the battery removed.
 The screw holes around the battery compartment are for vehicle or stationary mounting.